Charred, smoke-damaged or completely gutted. We buy fire damaged houses in any condition in England.

 A fair cash price with no strings

-This price will allow us the financial scope to renovate the house with our chosen contractors, or sell it on to an investor.
-We offer you the best possible price, which will then allow you to move on quickly – we often complete the sale in as little as 10 days!
+This price will allow us the financial scope to renovate the house with our chosen builders.
+We offer you the best possible price, which will then allow you to move on quickly.
+We often complete the sale in as little as 15 days!

 We'll show you the money!

-We are genuine cash buyers and can prove funds in the bank – you can trust us to deliver on our promises.
+We are genuine cash buyers and can prove funds in the bank.
+You can trust us to deliver on our promises.
+Accept our offer and tell us when you want to complete the sale.

-You can trust us to deliver on our promises, and if you’re unhappy for any reason we will work with you to find a suitable solution.
-As members of the Property Ombudsman scheme, we aim to give you complete peace of mind when selling your fire damaged house to us.
+You can trust us to deliver on our promises.
+You can read our reviews.
+You will notice that these are real people, just like you.
+There are no scripts or actors used to film them.
+If you’re unhappy for any reason we will work with you to find a suitable solution.
+We aim to give you complete peace of mind when selling your fire damaged house to us so that you will give us a five star review.

 Beware dodgy cash house buyer scams